nicole-uchoa/8puzzle/README.md

 ## About the Application
 - find the fastest solution to 8-puzzle
 - can be implemented for the 15-puzzle
-- solve the 8 puzzle problem with A*algorithm
+- solve the 8-puzzle problem with Heuristc Search